Ervipiame: 16th century

+The Ervipiame were first written about in 1673, when the Spanish encountered them in northeastern Coahuila.
+The Bosque-Larios expedition encountered them in 1675 in the Edwards Plateau of southern Texas.

+By the 17th century, Spanish colonists disrupted the lower Rio Grande Valley.
+In 1698, some Ervipiame joined Spanish missions in northern Coahuila.

+18th century

+Some of them entered Mission San Juan Bautista and Mission San Francisco Vizzaron when these missions were founded about 1700.

 Later the Ervipiame were one of several people that lived in the Rancheria Grande along the Brazos River in what is today eastern Texas.
 They lived there by the 1710s.
 By 1719 they were led by a man named El Cuilón who the Spanish tried to set up as the leader of the Rancheria Grande.

 In 1722 El Cuilón lead a group of Rancheria Grande residents, many of them Erviiapame, westward to settle at Mission San Francisco Xavier de Najera.
 Later in the 1720s some of the Erviapame moved to Mission San Antonio de Valero.
 However they often only stayed there a short time and many of them were classed as "runaways" by the Spanish.
 Mariano Francisco de los Dolores y Viana starting before 1735 made annual trips to the Rancheria Grande and tried to get the Ervipiame and other groups there to move to the missions around San Antonio.

-Although many Ervipiame had fled the San Antonio missions they did see some advantages to the mission system and in 1745 sent a delegation along with the Yojuanes, Deadoses and other residents of the Rancheria Grande to ask that a mission be built along the Brazos.
+Although many Ervipiame had fled the San Antonio missions they did see some advantages to the mission system and in 1745 sent a delegation along with the Yojuanes, Deadoses, and other residents of the Rancheria Grande to ask that a mission be built along the Brazos.